The People in the Cemetery

 Here are a few stories about some of these people.
 Other contributors will also want to add their own recollections of the interesting individuals who they knew personally, many of whom lived and died in Calderstones.
 The identities of the individuals have been changed, because they have not given permission to use their real names, though had they been asked, it seems certain that several would have eagerly agreed.

 Ida was a very young woman with a physical disability and a moderate learning disability, who found herself pregnant in the early 1920's.
 Incapable of looking after herself, and quickly rejected by the community in which she lived, she was "put away" in the only institution which would accept her, the Whalley Asylum.
-Ida very quickly became institutionalised, and by the time her baby was born she had settled into the routines of the Institution where she was found to be a willing and able worker.
-With her limitations and history, and the community's rejection of such women, Ida was to remain in the Institution until her death 50 years later, during which time, she was a valued worker on the wards, assisting the very limited number of staff who were available by making beds and helping to care for less able people.
+Ida very quickly became institutionalised, and by the time her baby was born, and taken from her, she had settled into the routines of the Institution where she was found to be a willing and able worker.
+With her limitations and history, and the community's rejection of such women, Ida was to remain in the Institution until her death 50 years later, during which time, she was a valued worker on the wards, assisting the very limited number of staff who were available, by making beds and helping to care for less able people.

 Ida's son Bill, who was born in Calderstones, was to become a very popular and well-known character inside and outside of Calderstones, through newspaper and TV coverage of his interesting life.
 Born in the early 1920's in what was then an Asylum, Bill was soon to experience the consequences of segregation.
-There was no other place to send such a baby ( a "child of a defective" ) at that time, so Bill was to be born and die nearly 80 years later in the same Asylum or Hospital that was to him his home.
-He didn't have a learning disability, and though he missed out on any schooling, he learned to read and write, had a great sense of humour and like his mother, spent many years helping staff to care for other less able people who lived with him.
-For many years, after the strict segregation of the sexes was relaxed, he pushed his mother, Ida, around the huge hospital site in her wheelchair, chatting with the friends they had made over decades.
+There was no other place to send such a baby ( a "child of a defective" ) at that time, so Bill was to be born and die nearly 80 years later in the same Asylum or Hospital that was to him, his home.
+He didn't have a learning disability, and though he missed out on any schooling, he learned to read and write, had a great sense of humour, and like his mother, spent many years helping staff to care for other less able people who lived with him.
+After the strict segregation of the sexes was relaxed, he was allowed to push his mother, Ida, around the huge hospital site in her wheelchair, chatting with the friends they had made over decades.
 Bill was a charming gentleman, a raconteur with a permanently positive disposition, who never seemed to make any complaint about his life.
 To Bill, the strange outside world which had rejected him and his mother, remained a hostile and unwelcoming place.
 He was content to live out his days in the place that had always accepted him, his home - Calderstones.

 Bill's lifelong pal was Bob.
 A little more limited in his literacy skills and lacking the gregarious confidence of Bill, Bob was another popular and happy individual who had survived life's worst deprivations by somehow developing the ability to always remain cheerful, smiling and uncomplaining .
 Little was known of Bob's early life, other than he was orphaned in the Greater Manchester area sometime in the early 1920's and spent time in an orphanage where his limited academic abilities and evident vulnerability were quickly noticed.
 With no prospect of being able to look after or support himself, he was sent to Calderstones for permanent care, and was to remain there until he died some 60 years later.
 There was no record of Bob ever being a problem to anyone in Calderstones; he was a harmless, pleasant and helpful gentleman.
 Photos of Bob with his pal Bill appear in the Calderstones People section.